Two doctors in medical scrubs.

 To apply for the fellowship program, you must:

-• have passed, or meet the requirements to be eligible to sit, the exams of the Royal College of Physicians of Canada, and
+• Have passed, or meet the requirements to be eligible to sit for, the exams of the Royal College of Physicians of Canada.

-For information regarding licensing please visit The College of Physicians and Surgeons of Manitoba website.
+• Obtain a license to practice independent anesthesia in Manitoba.
+For information regarding licensing, please visit The College of Physicians and Surgeons of Manitoba website.

-Interviews will be offered to select applicants pending the evaluation of application materials.
-The University of Manitoba Fellowship Selection Committee will accept one or more candidates into the fellowship program following the interview.
+• Interviews will be offered to select applicants based on the evaluation of application materials.
+The University of Manitoba Fellowship Selection Committee will admit one or more candidates to the fellowship program following the interview.

 How to apply